| Oracle® Database Net Services Reference 11g Release 2 (11.2) Part Number E10835-01 |

 In Example 6-5, the syntax does the following:

-at random and to failover to the other if the chosen ADDRESS_LIST
+The client is instructed to pick an ADDRESS_LIST at random and to failover to the other if the chosen ADDRESS_LIST fails.
+This is indicated by the LOAD_BALANCE and FAILOVER parameters being set to on.

-The Oracle Connection Manager then connects to the database service, using the protocol address indicated for the ADDRESS_LIST
+The Oracle Connection Manager then connects to the database service, using the protocol address indicated for the ADDRESS_LIST.

 Each connect descriptor is contained within the DESCRIPTION parameter.
 Multiple connect descriptors are characterized by the DESCRIPTION_LIST parameter.
 These parameters are described in this section.